 Once enabling the options click save and move to the next option

-MaXCDN is usually a Content Delivery Network.
+MaxCDN is usually a Content Delivery Network.
 It is a service used to deliver the content of the website to the visitors who have to request it in the fastest way.
 The content of your website will be more protective.
-Its main intention to speed up the website and reduces the server load.
+Its main intention is to speed up the website and reduce the server load.
 The user experience will also be great.
 MaxCDN is available only in premium.